Skip to content

 Common Questions

 What percentage of Jews worldwide are Orthodox?
-Approximately 12-15% of the global Jewish population identifies as Orthodox, but among those who actively practice Judaism, the proportion is much higher — and growing.
+Roughly a fifth to a quarter of the global Jewish population — about 3.5 to 4 million of some 15.7 million Jews.
+Among those who actively practice Judaism, the proportion is far higher, and rising.

 Are all Hasidic Jews counted as Orthodox?
 Yes — Hasidic Jews are a subset of Orthodox Judaism.
 All population counts of Orthodox Jews include Hasidic, Yeshivish, and Modern Orthodox communities.

 Is the Orthodox community growing or shrinking?
 Growing — significantly.
-The Orthodox population roughly doubles every 20-25 years due to high birth rates and strong retention.
-This is the opposite trend from most Western religious communities.
+With six-plus children per family in much of the community and strong retention, the Orthodox population roughly doubles within a generation.
+This is the opposite of the trend in most Western religious communities.

 Why do Orthodox Jews have so many children?
 Multiple reasons: religious value placed on children, the commandment to "be fruitful and multiply," community support systems that make large families viable, and a cultural framework that sees children as the highest blessing.
 Read more about why Orthodox families are large.